About Next Door's Early Head Start Program

 The Principles of Early Head Start

 These principles are designed to nurture healthy attachments between parent and child (and child and caregiver), emphasize a strengths-based, relationship-centered approach to services, and encompass the full range of a family's needs from pregnancy through a child's third birthday.
+They include:

 •An emphasis on high quality which recognizes the critical opportunity of EHS programs to positively impact children and families in the early years and beyond.